I don’t know about you, but every time I wake up and notice a red spot on my arms or legs I automatically think I have bed bugs.

 Just returned from holiday and worried about bed bugs?

-- We recommend you store your suitcase and luggage in your garage or utility room, or an area furthest from your bedroom and main living areas.
+- Storing your suitcase and luggage in your garage or utility room, or an area furthest from your bedroom and main living areas.

-- Place the contents of your luggage into a bin bag and transfer them to your washing machine and wash on a high heat.
+- Placing the contents of your luggage into a bin bag and transfer them to your washing machine and wash on a high heat.

 How to get rid of bed bugs fast